cucumber-ltd/cucumber.io/README.md

 This nginx app looks at the path in the request and, according to [its rules](https://github.com/cucumber/cucumber.io/blob/master/nginx/server.conf), makes another request to the server that's actually responsible for delivering content for that path.

-For example, traffic to `/blog` is handled by the old Heroku app running at https://cucumber-website.herokuapp.com wheras traffic to `/` or `/events` is handled by Squarespace running at https://cucumber-website.squarespace.com
+For example, traffic to `/blog` is handled by the old Heroku app running at https://cucumber-website.herokuapp.com whereas traffic to `/` or `/events` is handled by Squarespace running at https://cucumber-website.squarespace.com

 ```
 +-------------+        +----------------